 - Tuition Fees

-International students proficient in English and French can have more advantages studying at an affordable university in Montreal.
-These institutions offer the same quality of education as the other Canadian schools, so you won’t miss out on the multilingual courses and lower tuition fees they provide.
-Consider the universities listed above to pursue a cheap program in this city!
+International students proficient in English and French can have more options when studying at an affordable school in Montreal.
+These institutions offer quality education, multilingual environments, and a wide range of program choices.
+Consider the universities and colleges listed above if you want to pursue an affordable program in this city.

-We hope this article on cheap universities in Montreal was helpful and insightful.
-Make sure also to check out the Canada Page and Open Courses to learn more about studying in Canada as an international student!
+We hope this article on affordable universities and colleges in Montreal was helpful and insightful.
+Make sure also to check out the Canada Page and Available Courses for International Students!